Model category structures on simplicial objects: Weak factorization systems

-\begin{proof} This structure is a special case of the previous because the effective epimorphisms are the element-wise surjections in this case.
+In this case the structure is also the same as $(\mathcal{L}_{\proj}, \mathcal{R}_{\proj})$ but not the same as $(\mathcal{L}_{\proj,\spl}, \mathcal{R}_{\inj,\spl})$. \end{KOR} \begin{proof} This structure is a special case of the previous because the effective epimorphisms are the element-wise surjections in this case.
 (Every epimorphism in a topos is effective).
 Obviously coproducts of representables are projective and enough projectives exist because is an epimorphism.
-Projective objects are thus the retracts of coproducts of representables.
-That those are coproducts of representables themselves, is precisely the condition that idempotents split.
-In that case morphisms of the form $F \rightarrow F \amalg \coprod h_{X_i}$ are closed under retract because $\mathcal{SET}^{I^{\op}}$ is extensive. \end{proof}
+Projective objects are thus the coproducts of retracts of representables.
+That representables are closed under retract themselves, is precisely the condition that idempotents split.
+Note that in any case a retract of a morphism of the form $F \rightarrow F \amalg \coprod X_i$ is of the same form with retracts of the $X_i$ because $\mathcal{SET}^{I^{\op}}$ is extensive. \end{proof}

 This structure is actually left generated. $\mathcal{L}_{\proj,\eff}$ is generated by the set $\emptyset \rightarrow h_S$ for $S \in I$ and $\mathcal{SET}^{I^{\op}}$ is cocomplete.